Solblnc/learning-go-by-examples/README.md

 # learning-go-by-examples
 Discord ping bot.
 This is my first, the simpliest version.
 In near future i'll enhance power of it.
-So, this bot just reply "pong" in your "ping" message.
+So, this bot just reply "pong" on your "ping" message.
 Simple.